softchris/node-snippets/README.md

 - `node-express-post`, creates a POST route
 - `node-express-post-params`, creates a POST route and shows how to access the body
 - `node-express-post-params-alt`, creates a POST route, shows how to access the body, works for express 4.16 and above
+- `node-express-put-params`, creates a PUT route, shows how to access body.
+- `node-express-delete-params`, creates a DELETE route, shows how to access route parameter.
+- `node-express-query-params`, creates a POST route, shows how to access query parameters.
 - `node-express-middleware-logger`, creates an example middleware
 - `node-express-middleware-error`, creates an error handling middleware
 - `node-http-server`, creates a simple HTTP server